glassroom/torch_lsuv_init/README.md

 The only requirement is a working installation of [PyTorch](https://pytorch.org/).

-Note: Tested only with PyTorch versions 1.0 and 1.1.
+Note: Tested only with PyTorch versions 1.0 and 1.1, on Ubuntu Linux 18.04 and Python 3.6+.

 ## Sample usage